lbjarre/parallel-kmeans/README.md

 2. Make

-3. run.sh (edit the file to change the run settings (how many processes, how many clusters)
+3. run.sh (edit the file to change the run settings (how many processes, how many clusters, etc)

 4. post-process.sh